alexandervanrenen/adventofcode2019awk/README.md

 Day 03
 ------
+*Calculate first position for when two wires cross.*

 Finished day 3, hurray!
 I am growing a less fond of awk for doing these challanges.
 What kind of annoys me is that variables are usually global and only local if they are function parameters.